 Field Setting External Security Name Enter a descriptive name for this external security object that identifies the external agent.
 EXAMPLE: MicrosoftEntraExampleOAuth Description (Optional) Enter a description for this external security object.
 EXAMPLE: Microsoft Entra external security object for OAuth Authentication Choose oauth from the dropdown. [v11.2.0 and up] Setting this field to oauth makes the OAuth Server fields available.
-Cache Timeout Enter a number in seconds after which you want MarkLogic Server to re user with your OAuth external agent instead of with the credentials store EXAMPLE: 300 (default kept) NOTE Clear the cache by calling sec:external-security-clear-cache().
+Cache Timeout Enter a number in seconds after which you want MarkLogic Server to re-authenticate the user with your OAuth external agent instead of with the credentials stored in the cache.
+EXAMPLE: 300 (default kept) NOTE Clear the cache by calling sec:external-security-clear-cache().
 Authorization Choose oauth from the dropdown.